beezwax/fmrest-ruby/README.md

 The connection option `:coerce_dates` controls this feature.
 Possible values
 are:

-* `:full`: whenever a string matches the given date/timestamp/time format, convert them to `Date` or `DateTime` objects as appropriate
+* `:full` - whenever a string matches the given date/timestamp/time format, convert them to `Date` or `DateTime` objects as appropriate
-* `:hybrid` or `true`: similar as above, but instead of converting to regular `Date`/`DateTime` it converts strings to `FmRest::StringDate` and `FmRest::StringDateTime`, "hybrid" classes provided by fmrest-ruby that retain the functionality of `String` while also providing most the functionality of `Date`/`DateTime` (more on this below)
+* `:hybrid` or `true` - similar as above, but instead of converting to regular `Date`/`DateTime` it converts strings to `FmRest::StringDate` and `FmRest::StringDateTime`, "hybrid" classes provided by fmrest-ruby that retain the functionality of `String` while also providing most the functionality of `Date`/`DateTime` (more on this below)
-* `false`: disable date coercion entirely (default), leave original string values untouched
+* `false` - disable date coercion entirely (default), leave original string values untouched

 Enabling date coercion works with both basic fmrest-ruby connections and Spyke